Andrés Quintana Roo: Congress of Chilpancingo

 With the power of the Junta de Zitácuaro waning after multiple military defeats, José María Morelos took the initiative in reorganizing the scattered insurgent armies and called for a congress to unite the opposition to Spanish rule.
-This congress met in September 1813 in the city of Chilpancingo in the Tecpan Province (present day Guerrero).
+This congress met in September 1813 in the city of Chilpancingo in the province of Tecpan (present-day Guerrero).

-Initially, Quintana Roo was elected to vice president of the congress, but when José María Murguía y Galardi couldn't fulfill his duties, Quintana Roo assumed the presidency in his stead.
+Initially, Quintana Roo was elected to vice president of the congress, but when José María Murguía y Galardi couldn't fulfil his duties, Quintana Roo assumed the presidency in his stead.
 The primary end of the congress was the drafting of a constitution.
-On the first day, Morelos read the Sentimientos de la Nación (Feelings of the Nation), an outline of his ideas on how an independent Mexico should be governed.
-Then, on November 6 the congress signed the Acta Solemne de la Declaración de la Independencia de la América Septentrional (Solemn Act of the Declaration of Independence of North America) which was written in part by Quintana Roo.
+On the first day, Morelos read the Sentimientos de la Nación ("Feelings of the Nation"), an outline of his ideas on how an independent Mexico should be governed.
+Then, on 6 November, the congress signed the Acta Solemne de la Declaración de la Independencia de la América Septentrional ("Solemn Act of the Declaration of Independence of North America"), which was written in part by Quintana Roo.

 After the Declaration, Morelos moved to retake the city of Valladolid as a permanent seat for the Congress.
 The attack was a disaster.
-Morelos' army was defeated by future Mexican Emperor Agustín de Iturbide, and his general, Mariano Matamoros, was captured and executed.
+Morelos's army was defeated by future Emperor Agustín de Iturbide, and his general, Mariano Matamoros, was captured and executed.
 Morelos attempted to ransom Matamoros in exchange for 300 Spanish prisoners, a negotiation that failed.
 Morelos was ordered by the Congress to Acapulco to carry out the execution of the Spanish soldiers and then stripped of his command.